SAP-samples/teched2022-IN261/exercises/ex5/README.md

 In this exercise, we will explore and already existing event mesh of two brokers: one in Europe, on on the West coast of the United States.
 On top, you will look into an already pre-set-up filtering.

-## Exercise 5.1 Explore Event Mesh of two brokers
+## Exercise 5.1 Explore an Event Mesh of two brokers

 After completing these steps you will have seen what an event mesh looks like in Advanced Event Mesh.